 The DLRA currently only recognises one way record runs.
 This is the highest recorded speed attained by a vehicle in its class.
 Vehicles under 175 MPH may be timed over the short course, other vehicles will be timed over a flying mile on part of the long course.
-Records can only be set on the long course.
+Records can only be set on the long course or as specified by the Contest Board.
 The DLRA will automatically select the highest speed, and if it exceeds an existing one way record, the rule book will be updated.
 A participant is not required to take any action for a run to be considered for a record of this type.
 These records are recorded in the rule book in normal text.